George Doughty (trade unionist): Prominent positions in the Trade Unions

 Doughty became prominent in the AESD through his contributions at its annual conference, in particular in convincing the union to campaign for a national minimum wage for under 25-year-olds in the field.
 In 1946, Doughty began working full-time for the union as a divisional officer, and in 1952 he was elected as its general secretary, defeating the sitting assistant general secretary.

 As leader, Doughty was associated with the union's left-wing, leading a number of strikes, with a particular focus on improving members' pay.
 Doughty also served on the executive of the Confederation of Shipbuilding and Engineering Unions, and as its president from 1961 to 1963, and from 1968 on the General Council of the Trades Union Congress.

 Doughty negotiated a merger between the union, by then known as the Draughtsmen's and Allied Technicians' Association (DATA), and the Amalgamated Engineering Union, DATA becoming its largely autonomous Technical and Supervisory Section, and Doughty continuing as the section's general secretary.

 Retirement

 Doughty retired from his union posts in 1974, becoming chairman of the Economic Development Committee for Electrical Engineering, and serving on the Royal Commission on the Distribution of Income and Wealth.
 In this same year he was awarded a TUC gold Badge at the Brighton Congress.
-In 1975 he declined a Knighthood in the New Years Honours list.
+In 1975 he declined a Knighthood (Knight Bachelor) in the New Years Honours list.

 Doughty joined the Central Arbitration Committee in 1976 and he served as the industrial relations adviser for SIAD from 1977 until 1988, when he retired completely.